- Research History

 What do the campers do all day at Ocean Camp?

 Each day is different and campers select from weekly themes to customize their experience.
-On a typical day, campers go out on a field trip in the morning and return to the classrooms for lunch.
+On a typical day, campers go out on a field trip in the morning, have a picinic lunch and return to the classrooms after lunch.
 Afternoons may be a combination of science lab, arts and crafts activities, or special guest presentations both in and out of the classrooms.

 Who teaches the kids?
 What about safety?